koba04/jsconf-jp-presentation/packages/slide/slides/1-self-introduction.md

 <!-- note
 This is the actual code of the demo using a custom renderer that I've created.
-After this talk, you can create a custom renderer like this.
+After this talk, you will be able to create a custom renderer like this.
 -->

 ```js